Skip to main content

 Opportunity to present at Rural Health Conference

-Students in the Rural Health Scholars Pathway receive ongoing mentorship, medical education specific to the site, collaboration with Penn State Dickinson Law on advocacy topics and law, and several sessions by College of Medicine faculty on global and community health-related issues.
+Students in the Rural Health Scholars Program receive ongoing mentorship, medical education specific to the site, collaboration with Penn State Dickinson Law on advocacy topics and law, and several sessions by College of Medicine faculty on global and community health-related issues.

 Through this longitudinal relationship with a local marginalized population, it is our hope and expectation that students and faculty will be greatly enriched and the health and welfare of the people served will be measurably improved.